 - 2.1.1 All works must be carried out by a competent arborist in accordance with BS 3998: 2010 and any other prevailing good professional practice including BS 8545:2014 Trees: from nursery to independence in the landscape.
 Recommendations. - 2.1.2 Specific works recommended to facilitate development are the felling of trees T1, G10a, T12, T20, T31 and T35.
-Pruning works comprise the crown lifting of T15 and the cutting back of the following trees along Millfield Lane: 2663, 2665, 2671, 2674a, 2696, 2698a, 2705, 2707, 2708 and 2709.
-These specific works to facilitate development and any other husbandry works for trees on-site are listed in Appendix 1 with works necessary to off-site trees to facilitate access to the site provided within Appendix 2.
+Pruning works comprise the crown lifting of T15.
+These specific works to facilitate development and any other husbandry works for trees on-site are listed in Appendix 1.